ycl-the-lyc/ubc-study-notes/cpen-211/cpen-211.typ

 - Since the most significant bit of the mantissa is always 1, it is omitted.
 - The bias for exponent is $127$, meaning the stored exponent is $"actual E" + 127$.

+The bias is introduced because the standard wishes to represent exponent as a non-negative number.
+Hence, half-minus-one of the number space is offset.

 The standard has special cases:
 $
       0 & = "X" quad & "all" 0 quad & "all" 0 \